Do I really need a shower pump?

 Despite consumers’ growing knowledge of shower products there remains a popular misconception that a high performance shower equates to a ‘power shower’, ie one with a pump.
 This is not always the case.

 We describe high performance showers as having four key characteristics:

 Thermostatic control is required to maintain water at a set temperature (with acceptable variation) even when other taps in the house are turned on/off.

 High flow rates

-At increased pressures also emphasise the requirement for full fail-safe protection.
+At increased pressures also emphasize the requirement for full fail-safe protection.
 Should either supply fail the shower should shut-off immediately for total safety.
-Flow rate: 15 litres/minute or more are needed to satisfy most people’s perception of the ‘power’ showering (drenching) experience.
+Flow rate: 15 liters/minute or more are needed to satisfy most people’s perception of the ‘power’ showering (drenching) experience.

 This is determined by showerhead design.
 Personal tastes will dictate preference for an all-over spray or focused jet or small or large drops, simple or aerated.